Species New to Minnesota!

-Canada rice-grass (Oryzopsis canadensis) (Poiret) Torrey - First vouchered from Minnesota in 2003.
+Canadian rice-grass (Piptatherum canadense) (Poiret) Torrey - First vouchered from Minnesota in 2003.
 Several locations of plants were documented from the Laurentian Uplands subsection in Lake County.
-Piptatherum canadense (Poir.)
 Barkworth is a synonym for this species.

 This distinctive grass occurs primarily in boreal eastern North America, distributed from Newfoundland to Alberta and reaching the southern edge of its range in the central Rocky Mountains, the northern Great Lake States of Minnesota, Wisconsin and Michigan, and the mountains of New York and New England.
 Several disjunct populations also occur in West Virginia and South Carolina.
 See Nature Serve and Robert Freckman Herbarium.

 The Minnesota populations primarily occur on sandy and sandy-gravel soils.
-Habitat conditions are variable and range from scattered patches of rice-grass occurring at top of a narrow, steep, esker of red pine, paper birch and trembling aspen; borders and center of brushy, abandoned logging trails; younger pine plantations; thinned mixed forest of white pine, red pine, white spruce, trembling aspen and paper birch; and dozens to hundreds of clumps of rice-grass were observed in openings and clearings of various sizes (< 1 to 9 acres).
-The six or so populations of Canada rice-grass currently known to occur in Minnesota are located within a 1 x 3 square mile area.
+Habitat conditions are variable and range from scattered patches of rice-grass occurring at top of a narrow, steep, esker of red pine (Pinus resinosa), paper birch (Betula papyrifera) and trembling aspen (Populus tremuloides); borders and center of brushy, abandoned logging trails; younger pine plantations; thinned mixed forest of white pine (Pinus strobus), red pine, white spruce (Picea glauca), trembling aspen and paper birch; and dozens to hundreds of clumps of rice-grass were observed in openings and clearings of various sizes (< 1 to 9 acres).
+The six or so populations of Canadian rice-grass currently known to occur in Minnesota are located within a 1 x 3 square mile area.

 Recommendations for additional searches and survey in northern Minnesota should include upland sites having an open to scattered canopy and dry to moist soils of sand, gravel or rock.
-Associated species may include: red pine, jack pine, white pine, white spruce, black spruce, trembling aspen, paper birch, dwarf bilberry (Vaccinium cespitosum), mountain rice-grass (Oryzopsis asperifolia), sharp pointed rice-grass (Oryzopsis pungens), poverty grass (Danthonia spicata), and grapeferns (Botrychium spp.).
+Associated species may include: red pine, jack pine (Pinus banksiana), white pine, white spruce, black spruce (Picea mariana), trembling aspen, paper birch, dwarf bilberry (Vaccinium cespitosum), mountain rice-grass (Oryzopsis asperifolia), sharp pointed rice-grass (Oryzopsis pungens), poverty grass (Danthonia spicata), and grapeferns (Botrychium spp.).
 Peak search time in northeastern Minnesota is likely from early to mid July, and potentially extending into early August.